LarsN-hub/PyDoug/README.md

 **Domain Size Distribution**

 A widget for generating a domain size distribution plot for a segmented image/stack.
 If the image is not already labeled (see the label widget in the Segmentation tab), it will be labeled with the connectivity method.
-- "Image" drop-down: images in the layer list.
-Select the image to plot a segmented domain size distribution.
+- "Labels" drop-down: label layers in the layer list.
+Select the labels layer to plot a domain size distribution.
 - "Type" drop-down: select the format to calculate domain size.
 Volume and area are the total measured volume/area for each domain while diameter and radius initially calculate the area/volume and then calculate the diameter/radius assuming a circular or spherical domain shape.
-- "Connectivity" drop-down: if the image is not labeled, select the number of orthogonal hops allowed to consider a neighboring pixel connected.
 - "Background" float: input the background intensity.
 - "Pixel Scale" float: input the unit length per pixel.
 - "Units" string: input the length units.